AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 subset of Ada was to create the biggest possible subset still amenable to easy specification and sound verification.

-The most notable exclusions include access type and allocators, as well as handling of exceptions, which are both known to increase considerably the amount of required user-written annotations.
+The most notable exclusions include access types and allocators, as well as handling of exceptions, which are both known to increase considerably the amount of required user-written annotations.
 Goto statements and controlled types are also not supported as they introduce non-trivial